To woo Hollywood, L.A. to extend fee waivers to film on city property

-LOS ANGELES (Reuters) - The Los Angeles city council approved measures on Tuesday to keep coveted film and TV production in the city by extending fee waivers to shoot on municipal property, including City Hall, which has served as a location for TV’s “Scandal” and “Newsroom” and the movie “Gangster Squad.”
+LOS ANGELES, Dec 2 (Reuters) - The Los Angeles city council approved measures on Tuesday to keep coveted film and TV production in the city by extending fee waivers to shoot on municipal property, including City Hall, which has served as a location for TV’s “Scandal” and “Newsroom” and the movie “Gangster Squad.”

 By a 15-0 vote, the council also approved a plan to streamline the film-location permit process among city departments and keep better records, create a customer survey for production company feedback and build a database of city properties available for filming.